 One of the features of the software is the ability to display many different screens by paging through them.
-To change pages, press the pages button on the main menu bar and select the required page.
+To change pages, use the main menu bar buttons "Next" and "Previous" .
 (Pages can also be changed by swiping across the bottom of the screen).
 Each page has a theme, the default pages are listed below.

 Note: the number / layout of pages may differ slightly for portrait and landscape and for different screen sizes.

-Several pages may have a map and may have buttons on the map such as Zoom In, Zoom Out, Zoom %, and more and less detailed map.
+Several pages may have a map and may have buttons on the map such as Zoom In, Zoom Out, Zoom %, North Up /Course Up, and 3D.

 Page 1.
 Main Map - See the "Buttons on the Map" section above.
 May also show parameters such as speed and the current map zoom.